choephix/resume/pages/index.md

 ### Software Developer at Bigmage Studio (2012 - 2018)

 - Delivered several apps and games for browsers and mobile in collaboration with the team.
 Handled visuals, gameplay, and front-end to back-end communication protocols and strategies.
-- Devised a complex mobile billiards app for a foreign market.
+- Devised a complex mobile billiards app for a foreign market (ala 8 Ball Pool).
 The project involved real-time physics simulation, low-level shader programming, multiplayer logic in C#, in-app purchases, player progression, and live tournaments.
-- Developed the gameplay section of a [casual game](https://www.youtube.com/watch?v=4CYq5Y6ryW4&t=11s) for both Android and iOS.
+- Developed the gameplay section of a [casual mobile game](https://www.youtube.com/watch?v=4CYq5Y6ryW4&t=11s) for both Android and iOS.
 Aside from trigonometry, mock-physics, and ads integration, specific work was aimed at adding polish and spectacle to what resulted in one of the firm's most visually engaging projects.
+- Built the gameplay of a [casual mobile game](https://youtu.be/C5a3JHTIS0U?t=8) for both Android and iOS.
+The game uses Box2D, a 2D physics engine.
+The gameplay resembles Angry Birds, with the twist that you can build your own levels and challenge your friends to beat them in asynchronous multiplayer.
+- Built the Flash client and Java backend for a [casual 3D multiplayer battler game](https://youtu.be/cIsF2QyMh7E?t=28) for the browser.
+The game resembles a top-down Super Smash Bros.
 - Technologies: _Java, ActionScript 3, Adobe AIR, Android, Ionic, C#, APIs, Multiplayer, 3D, Flash ActionScript, Node.js, Game Development, Game Tools Development, JavaScript, Git, Web, 2D Games, Slack, Postman, jQuery, MySQL, CSS, Full-stack, Architecture, Dashboards, Animation, UI Animation, Online Games, GUI Animation, UI Design, Front-end, Front-end Development, Back-end, Games, Software Architecture, 3D Animation_

 ## Personal Projects